Affordable Housing Facts

 Creating choices with housing vouchers

 The Council’s Housing and Redevelopment Authority (Metro HRA) administers several rental assistance programs, the largest being the federal Housing Choice Voucher (Section 8) program.
 Metro HRA serves communities throughout Anoka, Carver, and most of suburban Hennepin and Ramsey Counties.
-Metro HRA also administers other rental subsidy programs designed for special populations such as homeless people or people with disabilities.
-In total, Metro HRA programs use the existing private rental market to provide decent, safe, sanitary and affordable housing for about 6,300 households monthly.
+Metro HRA also administers other rental subsidy programs designed for special populations such as veterans, homeless people and people with disabilities.
+In total, Metro HRA programs use the existing private rental market to provide decent, safe, sanitary and affordable housing for about 7,200 households monthly.

 Metro HRA has a mobility counseling program, Community Choice, to assist voucher holders to find housing outside of concentrated areas of poverty and enjoy success in their new neighborhoods.
 The program includes landlord recruitment, participant recruitment, pre-move counseling, housing search assistance, and post-move counseling.